 Also, equity investment is not possible in very small businesses.
-Apohan expects a typical investment size of around rupees 50 crore of investment requirement.
-As a rule, we do not entertain any equity investment requirement below rupees 10 crore in our consulting assignments.
+Apohan expects a typical investment size of around rupees 50 crores of investment requirement.
+As a rule, we do not entertain any equity investment requirement below rupees 10 crores in our consulting assignments.
 The very complex and rigorous process of mergers and acquisitions is not economical, feasible and practical for small businesses.

 Following are the major Costs:

-The merger and acquisition consultants typically charge upfront fees, milestone based fees and success fees.
-For the assignment to be purely success based, the transaction value needs to be around more than rupees 500 crore.
+The merger and acquisition consultants typically charge upfront fees, milestone-based fees and success fees.
+For the assignment to be purely success-based, the transaction value needs to be around more than rupees 500 crores.
 If the investor is already identified, the major parameters of the deal are already frozen, the success fees would be a lesser percentage of the transaction value.
-For an end-to-end equity transaction advisory, the total cost of merger and acquisition consultants forms substantial cost of the transaction.
+For an end-to-end equity transaction advisory, the total cost of merger and acquisition consultants forms a substantial cost of the transaction.

 Many investment banks charge a part of their success fee as a percentage of the diluted (post-investment) equity of the company as well.

-When the control is diluted by an issue of additional shares in a certain proportion of existing number of shares, an ROC fees is required to be paid to the Government of India.
+When the control is diluted by an issue of additional shares in a certain proportion of the existing number of shares, a ROC fee is required to be paid to the Government of India.
 Generally, there is an element of premium on the face value of a share for the new investor.
-The ROC fees has to be paid on the face value of the new equity issued.
+The ROC fees have to be paid on the face value of the new equity issued.
 The approximate cost of ROC fees is around 2% of the face value of all the newly issued shares.

 Following are the various professionals that may be required to engage:

 Company secretary – Corporate process charges